The base task package

 base.include

 Reads and executes another ScriptEngine script.
-This is done if (see Conditionals) and when the base.include task is executed:
+This is done if (see

 base.include: